hectorcorrea/webdev-nutshell/tutorial.md

 end
 ```

 There is nothing extraordinary on this route.
-In fact it looks very similar to the other routes thats we have reviewed.
+In fact it looks very similar to the other routes that we have reviewed.
 What is new in this code is the HTML that it renders inside the `book_new.erb` view.
 Below is a section of that HTML:

 ```
 <body>